 pelargonic acid (Scythe): PHI 1d, REI 12h, Group 17.
 Celery only.
 Use a 3 -10% solution (3 to 10 gallons per 100 gallons).

 trifluralin (Treflan HFP): REI 12h, Group 3.
 Celery only.
-Rate based on soil texture and crop, see label for details.
+Rate based on soil texture, see label for details.
 Apply 1 to 2 pt/A of Treflan HFP as a soil-incorporated treatment.
 Treflan HFP may be applied to direct seeded or transplant celery before planting, at planting, or immediately after planting.
 Little or no control of ragweed, mustard, and nutsedge.

 prometryn (Caparol 4L): PHI 30d for celery, PHI 60d for celeriac, REI 12h, Group 5.
 Primarily controls annual broadleaf weeds.
 Annual grasses may only be suppressed.
 Do not use on sand or loamy sand.
 Do not apply if crop is under water stress.
 Do not apply within 2 weeks after an application of an herbicidal oil, such as “carrot” oil.